CCBDA-UPC/Assignments-2020/Lab09.md

 6. create a new security group named `web-sg` and open port 80 for everyone and port 22 for your current IP address.
 7. once the EC2 is being lauched, create an HTTP/HTTPS load balancer.
     <p align="center"><img src="./images/Lab09-LoadBalancer.png" alt="ELB" title="ELB"/></p>
-8. name it "load-balancer", with internet-facing scheme.
+8. name it `load-balancer`, with internet-facing scheme.
 Add protocols HTTP and HTTPS using standard ports and select availabity zones "a" and "b" from your current region.
 Add the following tags for tracking.
     - Project = ccbda lab
     - Cost-center = laboratory
-8. attach the ELB to the ``load-balancer-sg`` security group that you are creating.
 9. you will normally obtain an SSL certificate from AWS.
 For that you need to have control over the DNS of the server's domain.
-For testing purposes, go to http://www.selfsignedcertificate.com/ and create a self-signed certificate for "myserver.info" and copy the private key and certificate in the corresponding text boxes.
+Select `Upload a certificate to ACM` and, for testing purposes, go to http://www.selfsignedcertificate.com/ and create a self-signed certificate for "myserver.info" and copy the private key and certificate in the corresponding text boxes.
 The generated information looks like the text below.
-Leave the certificate chain empty and select ``ELBSecurityPolicy-TLS-1-2-2017-01`` ans the security policy.
+Leave the certificate chain empty and select ``ELBSecurityPolicy-TLS-1-2-2017-01`` as the security policy.

     ```
     -----BEGIN CERTIFICATE-----